networknt/light-doc/content/tool/consul/cluster-install.md

 "acl_master_token": "bio324k3lje23",
 "acl_default_policy": "deny",
 "acl_down_policy": "extend-cache",
+"acl_agent_token": "5834dc4c-e733-5404-4ece-f8de72dda008",
 "start_join": ["198.55.49.187", "198.55.49.186"]
 }

 ```

-Please note that verify_incoming is false in this server so that browser can connect without providing certificate.
+Please note that verify_incoming is false in this server so that browser can connect without providing a certificate.

 Here is the consul2 config.json